-Prior to submission, the application must be routed through and approved by the usual administrative channels of the Sponsoring Institution.
+The Letter of Intent submission deadline is Thursday December 4th, 2025, at 5:00pm Eastern Standard Time.
+Prior to submitting the Letter of Intent, the Principal Investigator must obtain approval through the standard administrative channels of the Sponsoring Institution.
 Although written confirmation is not required, the Principal Investigator must ensure that the Sponsoring Institution is aware of the application and has acknowledged its intent to fully support the award, if funded.

-Applications must be submitted through Blackbaud Grantmaking, the ADA's online grant management system, available through our website.
-To confirm successful proposal submission, the applicant will receive an automated confirmation email from Blackbaud Grantmaking.
+Applications must be submitted through SmartSimple, ADA's online grant management system.
+To confirm successful proposal submission, the applicant will receive an automated confirmation email from SmartSimple.
 Any application materials submitted outside of grant management system will not be accepted.